andeeplus/LagashLibrary/README.md

 ## Ok, but why Lagash?

+Lagash Library born as an excel sheet on the cloud where some friends used to share new music and forgotten gems.
+<br><br>
-Keeping alive forgotten music and create a good channel where to discover relevant information outside the mass channels at our disposal has been always something that interested me.
+Creating a good channel where to discover relevant information outside the mass channels at our disposal is something we have been always attracted to.
+<br><br>

-Based on the Discogs API this simple project born to make possible collecting valuable infos from the largest music database on the planet, thanks to the help of, initially, a reduced amount of passionate user.
+Powered by the Discogs API this simple project born to make possible collecting valuable infos from the largest music database on the planet, thanks to the help of a reduced amount of passionate user.
+This time using a web App.
+<br><br>
+Join Lagash!

 All this information can be seen by everybody on the web but just selected users can edit and add items to it.